Triaxiality in galaxy clusters: Mass versus Potential reconstructions: Summary conclusions

-\item{}We also noted that it is crucial to properly approximate the 3D shape of a cluster while dealing with quantities like the gas density or the X-ray emissivity.
-For instance, small variations in ellipticity can lead to significant errors in the resulting triaxial profile (see Fig.~\ref{fig:XRprofile}): a small variation of the ellipticity (between 0.1 and 0.2) led to a mean deviation of about 25\% over the entire cluster range.
-While assuming spherical symmetry for a cluster with an ellipticity as low as 0.2 (in the range [0.2;1] R$_{500}$) and 0.1 (in the outskirts) underestimates the X-ray emissivity profile by up to 50\% in the region between R$_{500}$ and R$_{200}$, and up to 30\% between [0.2;1] R$_{500}$, which is of particular interest, as this region is accessible to X-ray measurements.
+We also highlighted that it is crucial to properly approximate the 3D shape of a cluster when dealing with quantities like the gas density or the X-ray emissivity.
+Even small variations in ellipticity can lead to significant errors in the resulting triaxial profile (see Fig.~\ref{fig:XRprofile}).
 In addition, we observed in our companion paper \citep{tchernin20} that using a technique like the median approach \citep{eckert15} to remove substructures in spherical shells on a spheroidal cluster can bias low the resulting profiles.
 This implies that systematical errors arising from substructure removal should be taken into account in the extracted X-ray profiles.
-Such systematics will propagate into other quantities derived from these profiles, e.g., into HE mass estimates.
+Such systematics will propagate into other quantities derived from these profiles, e.g., into HE mass estimates.\\